banq/jdonframework/readme.md

 Jdon framework introduces reactive model to implement DDD's Aggregate Root, by using jdon, a aggregate root can act as a mailbox that is a asynchronous and non-blocking event-sending and event-recipient metaphor.
-Event is a better interactive way for aggregate root with each other, instead of directly exposing behavior and hold references to others. and it can better protect root entity's internal state not expose. and can safely modify root's state with a non-blocking way.
+Event is a better interactive way for aggregate root with each other, instead of directly exposing behavior and hold references to others. and it can better protect root entity's internal state not expose. and can safely update root's state with a non-blocking way.

 RELEASE NOTES